If road cycling is your passion, the rush you feel once you’ve hit your stride is probably sheer exhilaration.

 Perhaps the biggest issue for shoppers was finding compatible cleat plates that resulted in some returns to the manufacturer.

-But if you love everything made in Italy, you’ll be impressed by this shoe’s pedigree: all Vittoria athletic shoes are made in a small Italian village that has been producing all manner of footwear for cyclists since 1976.
+But if you love everything made in Italy, you’ll be impressed by this shoe’s pedigree: all Vittoria athletic shoes are made in a small Italian village that has been producing all manner of shoes for cyclists since 1976.

 - Has an adjust-on-the-fly closure system